 Building on this, Pearson correlation analysis was conducted to explore the relationships between these key constructs and ITSM performance outcomes.
-The results indicated moderate to strong positive correlations, improvements meaning that in these constructs are associated with enhanced ITSM performance.
-Digital Innovation Management and Environmental Sustainability Management exhibited strong relationships with ITSM positive performance, highlighting that organisations prioritising innovation and sustainability tend to experience significant improvements in service management outcomes.
+The results indicated moderate to strong positive correlations, that improvements in meaning constructs are associated with enhanced ITSM performance.
+Digital Innovation Management and Environmental Sustainability Management exhibited strong positive relationships with ITSM performance, highlighting that organisations prioritising innovation and sustainability tend to experience significant improvements in service management outcomes.
 Thought Leadership and Customer Experience Management showed moderate positive correlations, suggesting that while these factors contribute to ITSM success, their impact is slightly less pronounced.
-Similarly, Adoption Management and Communication Management demonstrated moderate to strong correlations. emphasising the importance of structured processes and effective communication in navigating digital transformation.
+Similarly, Adoption Management and Communication Management demonstrated moderate to strong correlations, emphasising importance of structured processes and effective communication in navigating digital transformation.

-Overall, the findings indicate that organisations focusing on digital innovation, sustainability, leadership, customer experience, adoption processes, and communication management are more likely to achieve improved ITSM performance.
-By strategically integrating these elements into transformation their digital initiatives, organisations can enhance their service delivery, increase efficiency, and drive longterm success in an evolving digital landscape.
+Overall. findings indicate the that organisations focusing on digital innovation, sustainability, leadership, customer experience, adoption processes, and communication management are more likely to achieve improved ITSM performance.
+By strategically integrating these elements into transformation initiatives, their digital organisations can enhance their service delivery, increase efficiency, and drive longterm success in an evolving digital landscape.